weishengtoh/machinelearning_assignment/README.md

 - `scikit-learn` is used to run the grid search and to define the model pipelines.
 This is different from the ML pipelines containing the workflow components.
 - `pytest` is used to perform data validation.
 This approach is admittedly code-heavy and clunky however.
 - `logging` is used to generate helpful logs tracking the program while it runs.
+- `yapf` is used to conform the code to google python style guide

 ## Next Steps